shruthivis/notes/artha/skills/communication/email.md

 excessive rudeness, but as a sign of deliberate distance, used to make reasonable demands.

+In any case, follow your own culture and begin with "namaste" for example.

 ## Awaiting Response

 If someone does not respond to an email in 48 hours, bug them.